 All ramp lovers (and their families!) know how they stink up your breath and body.
 I had heard that eating peanut butter after ramps would help tone down the bad breath.
 I can't say that it worked.
 Then I heard that drinking tomato juice would help.
 It supposedly works on skunk spray after all.
 I think it helps a bit but it doesn't get rid of the bad breath completely.
 If anyone else has a suggestion or a story, let me know and I'll post it here.

-The Winter 2006 issue of Goldenseal Magazine mentioned Kingofstink.com again.
+The Spring 2009 issue of Goldenseal Magazine mentioned Kingofstink.com again.
 It's on page 4.
 A bit of free publicity never hurts!
-Previously there was a mention in the Spring 2006 issue.
+Previously there was a mention in the Spring and Winter 2006 issues.

 The March 2007 issue of Martha Stewart Living has a recipe for Pickled Ramps.
 I think I might give this recipe a try this year.